tacoda/garden/articles/statistics_over_git_repositories.rst

 Get the revision list.

-..code: bash
+.. code: bash

    git rev-list HEAD

 Notice that the commits are in order of newest to oldest.

-..code: bash
+.. code: bash

    git log -1

 Reverse the rev list.

-..code: bash
+.. code: bash

    git rev-list --reverse HEAD